-Storm water discharges associated with construction activity that have been issued an individual permit or required to obtain coverage under an alternative general permit.
-As provided in Part I.A.1 above, any permittee covered by an individual permit may request that the individual permit be terminated if the permitted source or activity is also eligible for coverage under this general permit.
-Upon written approval of that request by this Office, the individual permit will be terminated and the permittee will be covered by this general permit.
+Storm water discharges associated with construction activity that have been issued an individual permit or are required to obtain coverage under an alternative general permit.
+Any permittee covered by an individual permit may request that it be terminated if the permitted source or activity is also eligible for coverage under this general permit.
+Upon written approval of that request by this Office, the individual permit will be terminated, and the permittee will be covered by this general permit.

-d.
-Discharges Threatening Water Quality
+4. Discharges Threatening Water Quality

-Storm water discharges from construction sites that the LDEQ determines will cause, or have the reasonable potential to cause or contribute to, violations of water quality standards.
+Storm water discharges from construction sites that the LDEQ determines will cause or have the reasonable potential to cause or contribute to violations of water quality standards.
 Where such determinations have been made, the discharger will be notified by the LDEQ that an individual permit application is necessary.
-However, the LDEQ may authorize coverage under this permit after appropriate controls and implementation procedures designed to bring the discharges into compliance with water quality standards have been included in the SWPPP.
+However, the LDEQ may authorize coverage under this permit after the appropriate controls and implementation procedures designed to bring the discharges into compliance with water quality standards have been included in the SWPPP.